7 Reasons you should visit Wadi Rum from Israel

 3. The Authentic Bedouin Experience

 Wadi Rum is a Bedouin community; Bedouins are nomads who have roamed Jordan’s empty spaces for hundreds of years.
-With a reputation for warm hospitality, staying at a Bedouin camp and living life as they have done for thousands of years is a marvelous experience.
+With a reputation for warm hospitality, staying at a Bedouin camp in Wadi Rum and living life as they have done for thousands of years is a marvelous experience.

 ProTip: Sorry, Italy - but Bedouins make the best coffee on earth